 TankTechs Rx uses the latest probiotic technology to produce an effective, healthy, environmentally friendly tank treatment.
 It is unique in most every way from all other tank treatments.
 To learn more see THE SCIENCE OF AWESOME.

 In the beginning, we recommended that tanks be cleaned once a year because they would need it.
-Since TankTechs Rx was introduced to test groups 5 years ago, we have documented that with proper use, the tanks sensor will still read correctly 2 years later.
-We are now documenting 3 years and beyond.
-Our thinking is if the tanks were still clean 2 years later, they will stay clean.
+Since TankTechs Rx was introduced to test groups, we have documented that with proper use, the tanks sensors will still read correctly 3 years and longer.
+Our thinking is if the tanks were still clean 3 years later, they will stay clean.
 We have noticed that people who only put TankTechs Rx in their black tank, have NO black tank problems, but still have to have the gray tank cleaned.
 People who use TankTechs Rx in both tanks are not experiencing any black or gray tank sensor problems.
 You can see their stories HERE

 IN A NEW OR COMPLETELY CLEAN TANK WITH ALL SENSORS READING EMPTY

 IN A USED TANK OR TANK WITH SOME SENSORS MISREADING

 NOTE: 2 caps are approximately ½ oz with the liter bottle cap.